 Bowling is a no-cut sport that employs a handicap system to allow new bowlers to compete alongside more experienced bowlers.
 Joining the De Smet Jesuit Bowling Team is a great way to have fun, improve your game, and earn a varsity letter.
 The bowling season runs from October through March.
 The matches are against St. Louis area public and private schools and are contested at various bowling centers throughout St. Louis County.

-Practices: Tuesdays after school (4:00-6:00) at Olivette Lanes.
+Practices: Mondays after school from 3:30-5 p.m. at Olivette Lanes.
 Rides from school will have to be arranged between the parents, coaches, and bowlers who drive to school.
 There is no cost for practice.

 Matches: Usually on Sundays, with an occasional Saturday match.
-Cost for the matches are $3 per game, with each match consisting of 3 games.
+Cost for the matches are $10 per game, with each match consisting of 3 games.
 Shoe rental fees vary among bowling centers.
-The $3 cost includes fees for awards for the bowlers, shirts, and scholarship money.
 There is limited college scholarship money available to those who qualify.
 For more details, visit the Mid-America High School Bowling website at www.stlbca.com.

 Head Coach: Brian Fenili, Phone (314-945-9444); Email firstname.lastname@example.org

 Article by Greg Uptain, photos by Paul Baillargeon

 Story by Joe Harris

 Cover Photo & Photos in article by Rick Ulreich